Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 You will be assigned one outpatient therapy Medical Coping Clinic supervisor who will work with you throughout the year.
 This supervisor will provide continuity throughout the year and will also serve as a professional mentor.

 You will be assigned one assessment supervisor who will work with you throughout the 6-month assessment experience.
-Within the 6-month experience, you will complete 2 assessments per month.
-Your supervisor will provide continuity on these cases and help mentor you in your development of your assessment skills.
+Within the 6-month experience, you will complete a minimum of 4-6 assessments.
+Your supervisor will provide continuity on these cases and mentor you in the development of your assessment skills.

 You will be assigned one emergency department supervisor who will work with you throughout the 6-month emergency department rotation, and two specialty rotation supervisors (6-months each) who will work with you throughout each of your 6-month specialty rotation experiences.